How to Create a Personal Trainer Business Plan

 - How are you going to do it?

-- What you want to get in return?
+- What do you want to get in return?

-There is a great book and TED talk on this by Simon Sinek – Start with Why.
-It’s impossible to build a great business and brand without answering these questions.
-But a business plan will also help with more immediate and practical challenges such as:
+There is a great book and TED talk on this topic by Simon Sinek – Start with Why.
+It’s impossible to build a great business and brand without answering these questions, hence why your plan should start here.
+But a business plan will also help you to solve more immediate and practical challenges, such as:

-Which area to launch your business in – e.g. if you know who your target client is then you’ll know which is the right area to work from to best reach them.
+Which area to launch your business in: If you know who your target client is then you’ll know which is the right area to work from to best reach them.

-What kind of facility to work from – e.g. should you work for a commercial gym and earn less per session or work at an independent PT gym and earn a lot more but need to generate demand yourself?
+What kind of facility to work from: Should you work for a commercial gym where you might find clients easily but earn less per session, or work at an independent PT gym and potentially earn more, but need to generate demand yourself?

-What work/life balance looks like for you – e.g. you should your business be in-person, online or both?
+What work/life balance looks like for you: Should your business be in-person, online or both?
+What will your working hours be?

-If you need any expert support – do you need help with marketing, building your brand etc and is the upfront and monthly costs of these factored into your pricing?
+If you need any expert support: Do you need help with marketing and building your brand?
+If so, are these costs factored into your pricing model?

 How to create a personal trainer business plan: step by step